danebulat/proj-order-book/README.md

 also consult:

 - `order-book-contracts/README.md`<br>
-  Includes instructions on how to run the test suite and documentation that describes each test scenario.
+  Provides descriptions of source files and includes instructions on how to run the test suite.
+Documentation is provided that describes each scenario in the test suite.
 Go through this document to understand how the application works in more detail.

 - `mock-order-book/README.md`<br>
   Provides a justification for the mock order book API and instructions for